Spring-Chobby/Chobby/README.md

     obj = myObject, -- chili object
     time = 3, -- time the effect should last
     startValue = 1, -- optional (1 being the default)
-    endValue = 1, -- goal value of the glow before ending after = function()
+    endValue = 1, -- goal value of the fade before ending after = function()
         -- stuff to do after the effect ends end